StanislavLukashevich/linkedin-analytics/README.md

 This program only works on your localhost.

-We can't push this to a server and let other people use it as a web app because, unfortunately, we can't go around LinkedIn's security check.
+We can't push this to a server and let other people use it as a web app because, unfortunately, we can't go around LinkedIn's security check.\

+Program by Stanislav Lukashevich.
+Web Integration by Pavel Pshenyshnyuk.